toepoke/frugallon/_ToDo.md

 # History
 * Add an ionic slidy menu thing to the history list to bring up an "edit this trip" thing
 	- See http://ionicframework.com/docs/v2/components/#sliding-list
-* Add a "clear storage" option in settings, include warning dialog about losing all data

 # New data
 - On a final [optional] step in the wizard Add "Comment" field so peeps can put in "Filled tyres"
-	- Also add a set of radio buttons for journey types, e.g. "Commuting" or "Motorway" or "Combination"
 - Add trip number and average mpg when trip was recorded
 	- (so we can show what the average mpg was at the time, and see how we improve over time)

 # Reminders
-Develop reminders as a separate "entity" so a reminder doesn't _have to be_ for a car.
+Develop reminders as a separate "entity" so a reminder doesn't _have_to_be_ for a car.
 - MOT test reminders
 - Car tax reminder (inc n/a as they're tax exempt)
 - Next service reminder (every X months, or every Y miles, whichever comes first)